s-pardox/Bio-AI-project/README.md

 The experimental results showed that EAs could be an effective alternative to the hyperparameter optimization (HPO) of GNN models.

+**Please refer to the [final report](https://github.com/s-pardox/Bio-AI-project/blob/main/report/Bio-AI_report.pdf) for a more comprehensive discussion.**

 ### Available algorithms

 1. GA: Genetic Algorithm